davidfowl/aspnetvnextwebapiapp/Generations.md

 ### Observations

-- If a library targets .NET Standard Platform version 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP), DNX Core 5.0 and Mono/Xamarin Platforms.
+- If a library targets .NET Standard Platform version 5.4, it can *only* run on .NET Framework 4.6 or later, Universal Windows Platform 10 (UWP), DNX Core 5.0 and Mono/Xamarin platforms.
 - If a library targets .NET Standard Platform version 5.4, it can consume libraries from all previous .NET Standard Platform versions (5.3, 5.2, 5.1).
-- .NET Standard Platform versions start from .NET 4.5 and up.
-This is because the new portable API surface area (aka **System.Runtime** based surface area) only became available on that platform.
-Targeting .NET <= 4.0 requires cross compilation.
+- The earliest .NET Framework to support a .NET Standard Platform version is .NET Framework 4.5.
+This is because the new portable API surface area (aka **System.Runtime** based surface area) that is used as the foundation for .NET Standard Platform only became available in that version of .NET Framework.
+Targeting .NET Framework <= 4.0 requires cross-compilation.
 - Each .NET Standard Platform version enables more API surface, which means it's available on fewer platforms.
-As the platforms rev, their newer versions jump up into newer .NET Standard Platform versions.
+As the platforms update, their newer versions jump up into newer .NET Standard Platform versions.
-- Platforms which have stopped revving -- like Silverlight on the phone -- will only ever be available in the earliest .NET Standard Platform versions.
+- Platforms which have stopped updating -- like Silverlight on Windows Phone -- will only ever be available in the earliest .NET Standard Platform versions.

 ### Portable Profiles

-PCL projects will be able to consume packages with dotnet5.x but not vice versa.
+PCL projects will be able to consume packages built for .NET Standard Platform (dotnet5.x) but not vice versa.
+The table below outlines the mapping of PCL portable profiles to the supported .NET Standard Platform version.

 | Profile | .NET Standard Platform version |
 | ---------| --------------- |